Paul Brady: Solo career

 In 1978, Brady released his first solo album, Welcome Here Kind Stranger, which won him critical acclaim and was awarded the Melody Maker Folk Album of the Year.
 However, it would prove to be Brady's last album covering traditional material.
 He decided to delve into pop and rock music, and released his first album of this genre in 1981, Hard Station.

 Brady released a number of successful solo albums throughout the 1980s: True for You (1983), Back to the Centre (1986), and Primitive Dance (1987).
 By the end of the decade, Brady was recognised and accepted as a respected performer and songwriter.
 His songs were being covered by a number of other artists, including Santana and Dave Edmunds.

 When Tina Turner heard a demo of his song "Paradise Is Here", she recorded it for her Break Every Rule album of 1986.
 By now, he was a favourite songwriter among such artists as Bob Dylan and Bonnie Raitt, who would do a duet with Brady on his 1991 album, Trick or Treat.
 A couple of Brady songs soon appeared on Raitt's album Luck of the Draw, including the title track.

-Dylan was sufficiently impressed by Brady's work to name-check him in the booklet of his 1985 box set, Biograph.
-The actual quote was "(...) people get too famous too fast these days and it destroys them.
-Some guys got it down-Leonard Cohen, Paul Brady, Lou Reed, secret heroes, John Prine, David Allen Coe, Tom Waits.
-I listen more to that kind of stuff than whatever is popular at the moment.
-They're not just witchdoctoring up the planet, they don't set up barriers (...)".
+Dylan was sufficiently impressed by Brady's work to name-check him in the booklet of his 2006 compilation album The Collection.

 In 1991, Brady reached number 5 in the Irish Singles Chart with Nobody Knows.

 Since his Hard Station album (1981), Brady was on various major labels until he created his own label, PeeBee Music, in the late 1990s.
 He released three albums in the 1990s: Trick or Treat, Songs & Crazy Dreams (a remixed compilation of earlier songs) and Spirits Colliding, which were met with critical acclaim.
 Trick or Treat was on Fontana/Mercury Records and received a lot of promotion.
 As a result, some critics considered it his debut album and noted that the record benefited from the expertise of experienced studio musicians, as well as producer Gary Katz, who worked with the rock group Steely Dan.
 Rolling Stone, after praising Brady's earlier but less-known solo records, called Trick or Treat Brady's "most compelling collection."